ORGANIZATION OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles (“GAAP”) as promulgated in the United States of America and pursuant to the rules and regulations of the Securities and Exchange Commission (“SEC”).
-These unaudited condensed consolidated financial statements should be read in conjunction with the Company’s audited consolidated financial statements and related notes for the year ended December 31, 2019, included in the Company’s Annual Report on Form 10-K filed with the SEC on April 17, 2020.
+The accompanying unaudited condensed consolidated financial statements included herein have been prepared in accordance with generally accepted accounting principles (“GAAP”) as promulgated in the United States of America and pursuant to the rules and regulations of the Securities and Exchange Commission (“SEC”).
+These unaudited condensed consolidated financial statements and the notes thereto should be read in conjunction with the Company’s audited consolidated financial statements and related notes for the year ended December 31, 2022, included in the Company’s Annual Report on Form 10-K filed with the SEC on March 31, 2023.

-In management’s opinion, the unaudited condensed consolidated financial statements reflect all adjustments (including reclassifications and normal recurring adjustments) necessary to present fairly the financial position as of September 30, 2020 and December 31, 2019, and results of operations for the three month and nine month periods ended September 30, 2020 and 2019.
+In management’s opinion, the unaudited condensed consolidated financial statements reflect all adjustments (including reclassifications and normal recurring adjustments) necessary to present fairly the Company’s financial position as of June 30, 2023 and December 31, 2022, and its results of operations and cash flows for the three and six-month periods ended June 30, 2023 and 2022.

 Principles of Consolidation

-The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its majority owned subsidiary, TransBiotec-CA. We have eliminated all intercompany transactions and balances between entities consolidated in these unaudited condensed financial statements.
+The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its majority-owned subsidiary, TransBiotec-CA, of 98.6%.
+We have eliminated all intercompany transactions and balances between entities consolidated in these unaudited condensed consolidated financial statements.

 Use of Estimates

-The preparation of unaudited condensed consolidated financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Specifically, such estimates were made by the Company for the valuation of the derivative liabilities, beneficial conversion feature expenses and intellectual technology.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Specifically, such estimates were made by the Company for the recoverability and useful lives of long-lived and intangible assets including the intellectual technology, stock-based compensation and the valuation allowance related to deferred tax assets.
 Actual results could differ from those estimates.

-Pursuant to Accounting Standards Codification (“ASC”) Topic 820, Fair Value Measurements and Disclosures and ASC 825, Financial Instruments, an entity is required to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-ASC 820 and 825 establishes a fair value hierarchy based on the level of independent, objective evidence surrounding the inputs used to measure fair value.
+The Company is required to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The fair value hierarchy based on the level of independent, objective evidence surrounding the inputs used to measure fair value.
 A financial instrument’s categorization within the fair value hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-ASC 820 and 825 prioritizes the inputs into three levels that may be used to measure fair value:
+The Company prioritizes the inputs into three levels that may be used to measure fair value: